-- Years 1-5: Massive technology development effort on writing, delivering and testing aspects on E. coli, yeast, and human cells. - Year 1: Select at least one Human Genome Pilot Project e.g. ultrasafe, to move forward as an international consortium - Years 2-5: Human and other whole genome synthesis Pilot Projects selected with a well defined therapeutically or diagnostically valuable "product" (early return on investment). - Years 1-4: Major effort to engage with representative members of the public as well as with the scientific community, humanities, focus groups etc., to identify common outcomes of various possible whole genome synthesis projects, to identify potential benefits that resonate best with the public. - Years 1-5: Safety and Surveillance Technology Development. - Years 5-10: Ongoing Technology Development; additional pilots, as costs drop and resources increase, tackle scales from epigenomic to ecosystem. - Years 5-10: Shift into high gear on whole genome projects.
+- Years 1-5: Massive technology development effort on writing, delivering and testing aspects on E. coli, yeast, and mammalian cells, with global coordination. - Year 1: Select Genome Pilot Projects to move forward toward as international consortia. - Years 2-5: Human and other whole genome synthesis Pilot Projects selected with a well defined therapeutically, agricultural or diagnostically valuable "product" (early return on investment). - Years 1-4: Major effort to engage with representative members of the public as well as with the scientific community, humanities, focus groups etc., to identify common outcomes of various possible whole genome synthesis projects, to identify potential benefits that resonate best with the public. - Years 1-5: Safety and Surveillance Technology Development. - Years 5-10: Ongoing Technology Development; additional pilots, as costs drop and resources increase, tackle scales from epigenomic to ecosystem. - Years 5-10: Shift into high gear on whole genome projects.
 Human cells and/or organismal (mouse), plant and others, depending on input from the public, the funding agencies and the scientific and industrial communities - Transition to environmental, farm, factory, clinical tests